cozy/cozy-mobile/README.md

 document.dispatchEvent(new Event('deviceready'));
 ```

-Expect all things binary-related to fail in browser.
+Expect all things related to binary, contact or calendar to fail in browser.

 If you want to test on your Android device directly, please install the Android SDK http://developer.android.com/sdk/index.html.
 Then enable USB debugging and `cordova run android` will run the application within your phone instead of from the emulator.